 I’ve always been passionate about helping women, especially in the realm of childbirth.
 I completed my doula training in 2014 and am certified through DONA.

 I love working with women and am amazed by their strength.
 I believe every woman deserves a doula and feel blessed with the opportunity to support them in his capacity.
 I enjoy working with people of all backgrounds and cultures, and learning from others.

 My hobbies include cooking vegetarian dishes, drinking tea, biking, and being outside with friends and family.

 Hi, I’m Landon!
 A doula since 2015, I am very honored to be part of the Everyday Miracles team.
-I am a mama to a one-year old little lady, who inspires me to better human every day.
+I am a mama to a one-year old little lady, who inspires me to better human everyday.
 I love to cook, eat and I am never without a strong cup of coffee.
 I also love to travel, hike and explore.

 My pregnancy and birth experience was so incredible and empowering that I knew I wanted to work in birth.
 As a doula I want to provide continuous physical and emotional support to mama and partner throughout pregnancy, birth and postpartum.
 I believe in the power and strength of women and I wish for every woman to feel that during her birth.

-As a doula, I share my compassion for an enriching birth experience with mommies-to-be!
-I work in partnership with new mothers and birth partners to fully understand their birth wishes and how I can best support them during their journey.
+A trained doula, certified through DONA (Doulas of North America), I’m extremely passionate about supporting families and creating a safe, calm birth environment.
+As your doula, I share my compassion for an enriching birth experience with mommies-to-be.
+I work in partnership with new mothers and partners to fully understand their birth wishes and how I can best support them during their journey.